brookshelley/brookshelley.github.com/movies.md

     a shift on the view that Grave of the Fireflies offers, but definitely in similar territory.

+34. **The Visit**

+    Guessed the twist about 20 minutes into this movie and i'm really proud of that because I'm usually the worst at figuring out where bad movies are headed.
+Don't trust your grandparents.
+Don't send your kids anywhere.
+Don't ever clean your oven.

 ## 2016

 1. **Nine Lives**